September 23, 2022 | October 2, 2022

 The Strasbourg Festival is a multi-faceted event: screening the latest in European and world genre cinema (horror, sci-fi, fantasy), it also proposes Q and A with film crews, silent film concerts and many side attractions.
 There are conferences, master classes for students, exhibitions, forums, vintage poster auctions, workshops, the Fantastic Village and the Great Strasbourg Zombie Walk – one of the largest in Europe – followed by the annual Zombies' ball.

 The Strasbourg European Fantastic Film Festival is held in a mind-bogglingly beautiful city on the Ill River – home to the European institutions and medieval Gothic wonders.

-Go to Strasbourg European Fantastic Film Festival official site
+Watch the Strasbourg European Fantastic Film Festival special